caBattista/Cubegame/README.md

   + It uses it's own System for lazy loading and ui rendering.
 (No Frameworks such as Rect or Angular were used)
 + It uses websockets as it's main way of comunicaiton.
   +  Spacial Hashgrids are used in an attemt to reduce the traffic over the websockets.
++ Containers hosted on heroku with a shared Postgress database have been tested

 ## State of the game